 However, because the odds of winning one of these contests are few and far between, there are a few other avenues you can take, under which umbrella I’m calling…

-Putting things on The Black List is a great way to get your work seen and reviewed, but don’t expect to simply host it online and get it sold to Netflix straight off the website.
+Putting material on The Black List is a great way to get your work seen and reviewed, but don’t expect to host it online and get it sold to Netflix straight off a website.

 While The Black List started as a list of the best-unproduced screenplays of the year, it was always intended as a way to showcase underrepresented writers and material to the industry at large, so it’s a great avenue to get your work seen and get your name out there, if only just for the extra exposure.

 Other services out there, like Roadmap writers and Stage 32, provide writers with opportunities to get their work read by producers, execs, and managers looking for new writers.